remotion-dev/remotion/packages/docs/docs/lambda/ec2.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide will show you how to trigger Remotion's [`renderMediaOnLambda()`](/docs/lambda/rendermediaonlambda) API from AWS ec2 instance from NodeJS and Typescript.
+This guide will show you how to securely interact with Remotion's [`renderMediaOnLambda()`](/docs/lambda/rendermediaonlambda) operations from AWS ec2 instance using NodeJS and Typescript.

 To supplement this guide, two projects have been created: